disclosure: we received 2 free meals and drinks as part of the Tastemaker programme

 I’ve been to Milton Keynes (about 40 minutes from us) a million times before, but have never been to the Theatre District where the Red Hot World Buffet is situated.
-Knowing Milton Keynes I knew there would be pay and display parking in place (I checked this with a friend too), but we were really lucky and found a 2 hour free area just a few minutes walk away from the restaurant – bonus!
+Knowing Milton Keynes I knew there would be pay and display parking in place (I checked this with a friend too), but we were really lucky and found a 2-hour free area just a few minutes walk away from the restaurant – bonus!

 So where to begin?
 There were a wonderful array of fresh starters – we all had different salads …..

-….
-Monkey tried Onion Bhaji for the first time – loved it.
+…. my son tried Onion Bhaji for the first time – loved it.
 He had some houmous dip with some pasta salad, crispy bread, cucumber, spring onion and popadom.
 Daddy P and I both tried various salad combinations – from pasta to green beans, olives, bean sprouts and a potato salad.
 We all agreed that our selection was delicious.
 I could quite easily just eaten plate loads of starters in fairness, but I was trying to save my self for the mains!

 The range extended from Tex-Mex and CharGrill to Pasta and Pizza, on to Chinese Stir Fry, Indian Dancing Wok and Thai.
 As we visited on Sunday there was also a Sunday roast option.
 If you go to the Red Hot World Buffet website, you can actually see what your nearest restaurant has on the menu!
 This gives you the Milton Keynes menu selection.

-So I was straight in to the Indian/Chinese and Thai food – heaven.
+So I was straight into the Indian/Chinese and Thai food – heaven.
 There were 3 types of rice, a couple of noodle dishes and every kind of dish you could imagine.
-I had some Lamb Rogan Josh (I never have lamb curry), pilau rice, some noodles, Dal-Makhani (had no idea what that was, so on the plate it went!), some Thai Green curry with squid and curried vegetables.
+I had some Lamb Rogan Josh (I never have lamb curry), pilau rice, some noodles, Dal-Makhani (had no idea what that was, so on the plate, it went!), some Thai Green curry with squid and curried vegetables.
 I’d go back for more later!

-Daddy P started conservatively as I expected – roast beef, yorkshire pudding, veg and roast potatoes, but he had a small portion so I guessed he might try something else.
+Daddy P started conservatively as I expected – roast beef, Yorkshire pudding, veg and roast potatoes, but he had a small portion so I guessed he might try something else.

-Monkey started with some Chicken Korma, pilau rice and a bit of egg fried rice (not had that before), some fish curry, some veg, noodles, a piece of cheese and tomato pizza and prawn crackers – a right mixture, but that was the whole point.
+My son started with some Chicken Korma, pilau rice and a bit of egg fried rice (not had that before), some fish curry, some veg, noodles, a piece of cheese and tomato pizza and prawn crackers – a right mixture, but that was the whole point.
 Introducing him to different things with no pressure.

 As you can see in the Dal-Makhani poster above – it is clearly labelled suitable for Vegetarians.
-We are all meat eaters, but worth knowing.
+We are all meat-eaters, but worth knowing.
 The Dal was a wonderfully spicy dish with lentils – I really enjoyed it.

 Daddy P went on to try the Tex-Mex and Chargrilled selection and actually remarked on how nice it was, a bit of spice but not too much for him to handle.
 I might just try that on our next trip.
 I went back for more Chinese style food – Sweet and Sour Pork, a Red Thai Curry and Szechuan Chicken and Mushroom.

-Monkey had a try of everything on his plate, he really liked the chicken korma, but he loved the pizza.
+My little boy had a try of everything on his plate, he really liked the chicken korma, but he loved the pizza.
 He felt so comfortable in the restaurant that he decided to drag both of us in turn, to the pizza area to refill his plate.
 He certainly ate well.

 By this time the restaurant had really filled up – with families, couples, and people of all ages – a really good mix.
 There was no pressure to eat quickly, the waitress was attentive but not overly so, and the tables were spaced in a way that we still felt some privacy.

 Once you’ve eaten your fill, you just ask your waiter/waitress for the bill.
 It’s worth noting that children under 3 years eat for free, and children aged 10 and under eat for half price.
-For £11.00 per adult I think this is a bargain!
+For £11.00 per adult, I think this is a bargain!